-No less than ten (10) business days prior to the hearing, the Title IX Consultant or the Chair will send notice of the hearing to the parties.
-Once mailed, emailed, and/or received in-person, notice will be presumptively delivered.
+No less than ten (10) business days prior to the hearing, the Title IX Coordinator or the Chair of the Community Standards Board will send notice of the hearing to the parties.
+Notice will be made in writing and may be delivered by mail, in person, or by email to the parties' College-issued email or designated accounts.
+Once mailed, received in-person, and/or emailed, notice is presumptively delivered.